FaridArbai/Lathword-Server/README.md

 since it was intended to run on a raspberry-pi for monthly electrical cost reduction.
-As a consequence, all the data handling is done using the standard C++ library instead of a database, therefore enhancing responsiveness and latency at the cost of reducing development scalability, which turns out not to be a big deal since all the core functionalities are already implemented.
+As a consequence, all the data handling is done using the standard C++ library instead of a database, therefore enhancing responsiveness and latency at the cost of reducing development scalability, which is not a big deal since all the desired core functionalities have already been implemented on it's first version on December 17.

 This server has been iteratively tested on all of its functionalities and no single point of failure has been experienced since its deployment on